Good 4 U: Composition and lyrics

 Hayley Williams (left) and Josh Farro (right) of American rock band Paramore were retrospectively credited as co-writers on "Good 4 U".

-"Good 4 U" is an alternative rock, pop, rock, pop-punk, pop rock, power pop, grunge song, with alternative, emo, electro, and dance influences.
+"Good 4 U" is primarily a rock and pop song in the styles of pop-punk, (Note: Attributed to multiple references:) grunge, alternative rock, pop rock, and power pop, with alternative, dance, electro, and emo influences.
 According to MusicNotes, it is composed in the key of F minor with a tempo of 85 beats per minute.
 Its instrumentation is driven by a set of 1990s-inspired electric guitars and bass.
 Its verses follow a rhythm typical of R&B. The song was written by Rodrigo and Daniel Nigro, and produced by Nigro and Alexander 23.
 In August 2021, Paramore members Hayley Williams and Josh Farro received writing credits, as the chorus was inspired by Paramore's 2007 song "Misery Business".
 This proved to be controversial as many disputed the plagiarism claim, citing them as being two different songs with some similarities.
-However, it was later reported by Variety that Rodrigo's camp had been in contact with Williams and Farro prior to the song's release and they were eventually paid between $700k–$1.2m in royalties.
+However, it was later reported by Variety that Rodrigo's camp had been in contact with Williams and Farro prior to the song's release and they were eventually paid between $700k and $1.2m in royalties.
 Rodrigo publicly responded, discussing her feelings about Williams and Farro being added as co-writers on "Good 4 U":